RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 The steps are:
 * Prepare prerequisite software and install Lens3
-* Set up a proxy (Apache-HTTPD)
+* Set up a frontend proxy (Apache-HTTPD)
 * Start Valkey
-* Start Lens3-Mux (a Multiplexer service)
-* Start Lens3-Reg (a Registrar service)
+* Start Lenticularis-S3 service (Multiplexer and Registrar)
-* Register users

 ## Assumptions

 Lens3 consists of a couple of services as depicted in the configuration figure above.
 A reverse-proxy can be any server, but Apache HTTP Server is used in this guide.
-A key-value database server, Valkey, runs at port=6378.
-The Lens3 services, Lens3-Mux and Lens3-Reg, run at port=8003 and port=8004, respectively.
-The proxy is set up to forward requests to Lens3-Mux and Lens3-Reg.
+A keyval-db server, Valkey, runs at port=6378.
+The Lens3 services, Multiplexer and Registrar, run at port=8003 and port=8004, respectively.
+The proxy is set up to forward requests to Multiplexer and Registrar.

 A pseudo user "lens3" is the owner of the services in this guide, who is given a privilege of sudoers.
 Optionally, a second pseudo user, anyone who can access the Lens3 configuration file, may be prepared as an administrator.

-We assume RedHat/Rocky 8.8 and Python 3.9 at this writing (in June 2023).
+We assume RedHat/Rocky 8.8 and Golang 1.22 at this writing (in Aug 2024).

 It is highly recommended the server host is not open for users.

 * Services and thier ports
   * HTTP Proxy (port=433)
   * Valkey (port=6378)
-  * Lens3-Mux (port=8003)
+  * Multiplexer (port=8003)
-  * Lens3-Reg (port=8004)
+  * Registrar (port=8004)

 * User IDs
   * `lens3:lens3` -- a pseudo user for services
-  * `httpd` or `nginx`
+  * `httpd`

 * Files and directories
   * /usr/lib/systemd/system/lenticularis-mux.service